allwinlucious/RLcart_ws/README.md

 ### Result:
-after ~1M iterations, the model is able to navigate the race track without major crashes for a lap. lap time was recorded to be 11-16 seconds.
+after ~1M iterations, the model is able to navigate the race track without major collisions for a lap. lap time was recorded to be 11-16 seconds.
 This can be improved  with further training.